destel/rill/README.md

 a stream.
 Additionally, there's a **ToSeq2** function to convert a stream back into an iterator.

 **ToSeq2** can be a good alternative to **ForEach** when concurrency is not needed.
-It gives more control and performs all necessary cleanup and draining, even if the loop is terminated early using break or return.
+It gives more control and performs all necessary cleanup and draining, even if the loop is terminated early using *break* or *return*.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-ToSeq2)